bmann/bmcgarden/_notes/cobuilding.md

 Exploring shared housing options in [[Vancouver]] through [[Community Land Trusts]] (CLT) and other models.

-Registered https://cobuilding.ca, which is going to be a [[Discourse]] forum setup with email.
+Registered https://cobuilding.ca.
+Have an Airtable signup form at http://signup.cobuilding.ca to gather information, need to setup more of a landing page.

 ### 10 Unit Apartment Building Costing